nasane/weatherIRL/README.md

 The commands added by this plugin are:

-    /syncweather    [location]                              : teleport to a custom location /syncattributes   [attribute1(,attribute2,attribute3...)]    	     : define a custom location (where you're standing) /stopweathersync                              : remove a custom location
-    /forecast                                            : view all locations in the system
+    /syncweather      [location]                              : choose a location and begin syncing weather /syncattributes   [attribute1(,attribute2,attribute3...)] : choose which weather attributes to sync* /stopweathersync                                          : stop syncing weather with the location /forecast                                                 : view predicted weather for the location

-    Attributes that can be included: rainandsnow, storms, clouds, daycycle.
+    *Attributes that can be included: rainandsnow, storms, clouds, daycycle.
+By default, all attributes are synced.

 This plugin is still in its early stages, as a number of new features and cleaned-up interfaces will soon be added.
 Visit <http://github.com/ofallonminecraft/weatherIRL> for the lastest code!